derek-v/smartthings-application/readme.md

 * Sometimes gradle is unable to compile the "common" project while either of the services is running.
 Stopping the location and/or train car service should fix the issue.
-You may want to run `./gradlew compileKotlin commpileTestKotlin` in all 3 non-library projects (location, traincar, test) before you run any services or tests.
+You may want to run `./gradlew compileKotlin compileTestKotlin` in all 3 non-library projects (location, traincar, test) before you run any services or tests.